MaximeWack/R2b2/README.md

 Tested on i2b2 VM 1.7.08b

-All the steps up to and including **Create an admin user** are to be executed as root, **inside the VM**.
+All the steps up to and including **Create and admin user** are to be carried as root, inside the VM.
+The subsequent steps up to and including **set domain** can be executed using the created admin system user, inside the VM.
-The next steps can be carried with another user, as long as you provide the necessary credentials (database admin account), and from a different machine (you'll have to configure the **pg_hba.conf** file accordingly)
+The next steps can be carried with another user, as long as you provide the necessary credentials (database admin account), and even from a different machine (you'll have to configure the **pg_hba.conf** file accordingly)

 # Prerequisites